dalibor-frivaldsky/parametric-fff-printable-turnbuckle/README.md

 - `pip install -r requirements-dev.txt`
 - `code .`
 - install the OCP CAD Viewer plugin
+- click the "OCP" icon on the left panel (the location of Explorer, Source Control, ...)
-- open `turnbuckle.py` file, which should also open the OCP viewer window
+- open the `turnbuckle.py` file, which should also open the OCP viewer window.
+All libraries (except for "build123d") should show as installed.
 - there are Jupyter Notebook comment markings in the code to allow for easy iterative development of the models
 - run the very first one to initiate the notebook environment
 - run the cell with the implementation of a part function, which should show the model in the OCP viewer window